appium/appium/docs/en/writing-running-appium/android/activity-startup.md

 ### How Appium Starts Activities

 Activities are started by [Call activity manager `am`](https://developer.android.com/studio/command-line/adb#am).
-Appium tries to start the `appPackage`/`appActivity` combination using `am start` and then waits until the `appWaitPackage`/`appWaitActivity` is focused until the `appWaitDuration` timeout expires.
+Appium tries to start the `appPackage`/`appActivity` combination using `am start` and then waits until the `appWaitPackage`/`appWaitActivity` is focused or the `appWaitDuration` timeout expires.
 The currently focused activity name is parsed from `adb shell dumpsys window windows` command output (`mFocusedApp` or `mCurrentFocus` entries).
 For more details check on the implementation of `startApp`, and `getFocusedPackageAndActivity` methods in the [appium-adb](https://github.com/appium/appium-adb/blob/master/lib/tools/apk-utils.js) package.

 ### Possible Problems And Solutions